Market Penetration Strategy

 1. Price Adjustments

-Adjusting prices is a key strategy in market penetration.
-It’s about finding the right balance to attract more customers without compromising your profits.
-Here are two ways you can adjust pricing-
+Adjusting prices is a key strategy for market penetration.
+You want to attract more customers while ensuring your business remains profitable.

 i.
 Competitive Pricing